 Lowering the inventory days on hand should be a priority for any business.
 It is not only important to have proper and effective inventory control but good inventory management as well.
 By having correct and precise information about the inventory days on hand, one can always account for the inventory levels and prevent stockouts.
 All businesses, large or small, should adopt the method of calculating and tracking inventory days on hand to make their operations more effective and efficient.

 Especially when it comes to e-commerce, tracking and managing inventory days on hand becomes more important.
 It has been seen that when an e-commerce business grows, the inventory costs grow rapidly.
 It starts getting difficult to manage the inventory levels, and it becomes both challenging and expensive to maintain in-house facilities.
 In such a case, the company can always take the help of a trusted expert order fulfillment company.

-Just like Razorpay is India’s most trusted payments brand, there are plenty of expert order fulfillment companies that can help with inventories.
+Just like Razorpay is India’s best payments brand, there are plenty of expert order fulfillment companies that can help with inventories.
 They are extremely successful in managing the inventory turnover rate and can also help reduce the inventory carrying costs, helping you save money.

 So, calculate your company’s inventory days on hand, and manage your company accordingly.
 You will then see a stark difference in how you save on both time and money, reducing or even eliminating the risk of stocking out on an item.

 Earlier in the article, we mentioned how customers cancel their orders due to stockout or inventory delays.
 Though the procedure of cancellations of orders is just a mere step for the buyer, the same cannot be said for the seller.